 Top 10 Austin TX Bachelorette Activities

 Let your hair down and enjoy the city from a new perspective on a party bus.
-Most buses let you BYOB and it’s an awesome way to see the city in a short amount of time.
+Most buses let you BYOB and it’s a fun and unique way to see the city in a short amount of time.
 They’ll take you to all highlights in town, like Sixth Street, Mt Bonnell, the Capitol, and more.
-There are many types of party buses, ranging from more sightseeing focused to more party focused ones.
-Our personal favorite is Party Engine ATX, which is a full-size fire truck converted into party bus.
+There are many types of party buses, ranging from more sightseeing tours to more party-focused ones.
+Our personal favorite is Party Engine ATX, which is a full-size fire truck that has been converted into a party bus.
 Use the code COWBOY for 10% off when booking!

 2. Hit the Lake

 Nothing says Austin Bach quite like a day on the lake.
 Austin has three lakes to choose from: Lake Austin, Lake Travis, Lady Bird Lake.
 Lake Austin is super close to town and is very easy to get to.
 You can cruise down the water, looking at some beautiful homes (like Matthew McConaughey’s!), and end up in Party Cove.

 Lake Travis, while about 45 minutes outside of town, is much larger and is home to Devil’s Cove.
 This inlet is where tons of boats congregate and it’s a huge party on the water.
 There are also massive barges that can hold 40+ people on Lake Travis.